 This Summer, some of the ‘Swarmers’ have been busy working on an exciting new project.
 We have developed a brand new hackable web application called #HackTheHive.
 It’s a challenge for any keen developers to have a go at cracking!
 The fictional site imitates an internal communication platform for Swarm – with made up team updates and project notifications.
 The application contains hackable exploits and hidden codes that are up to the keen eye of a developer to discover!
 Each stage that you hack unveils the next vulnerability to crack.
 This continues until you reveal the final code and The Hive is successfully ‘hacked’!
 Those who successfully hack their way through the site tweet their unique code @SwarmOnline and this will enter them into a prize draw.

 The engagement around #HackTheHive at the ScotlandJS conference in Edinburgh this July was fantastic.
 Loads of people attempted the challenge and developers of all abilities were getting involved and joining the conversation on Twitter.
 We drew a winner from those that were successful and were lucky enough to be able to meet the winner and present him with his prize in person.
 You can watch our interview with the winner here.

 We are delighted to be running our #HackTheHive competition again in partnership with ScotlandIS for their Conference at #ScotSoft2018.
 Don’t worry, there are plenty new hidden vulnerabilities and codes for you to hack.
 So while the concept is the same – watching the solution from last time won’t help you!

-While designing and building this challenge has been great fun for the team here at Swarm and we’re buzzing to watch as people have a go at ‘hacking the hive’, there are some deeper motives behind building the challenge…
+While designing and building this challenge has been great fun for the team here at Swarm and we’re buzzing to watch as people have another go at trying to ‘hack the hive’, there are some deeper motives behind building the challenge…

 Building a secure website